apache/incubator-heron/website/content/docs/operators/heron-tracker.md

 title: The Heron Tracker REST API
 ---

-The **Heron Tracker** is a long-running service that continuously gathers a wide variety of information about Heron topologies in your cluster(s) and exposes that information through a JSON REST API.
+The **Heron Tracker** is a web service that continuously gathers a wide variety of information about Heron topologies in your cluster(s) and exposes that information through a JSON REST API.
 More on the role of the Tracker can be found [here](../../concepts/architecture#heron-tracker).